 - 1. Significant nexus findings for non-RPW that has no adjacent wetlands and flows directly or indirectly into TNWs.
 Explain findings of presence or absence of significant nexus below, based on the tributary itself, then go to Section III.D: - 2.
 Significant nexus findings for non-RPW and its adjacent wetlands, where the non-RPW flows directly or indirectly into TNWs.
-Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: - 3.
+Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: Ephermeral streams 1-4 and Wetlands 8 and 10, which abut Ephemeral streams 2,3, and 4, provide significant biological, chemical and physical functions to downstream TNW.
+The wetlands provide valuable pollutant filtering from stormwater runoff in this highly developed area and act as buffer between runoff from impervious surfaces and the ephemeral waters within the project area. - 3.
 Significant nexus findings for wetlands adjacent to an RPW but that do not directly abut the RPW.
-Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D:
+Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: Wetland 9 has no surface connection to a water of the United States and provides only speculative benefits to the biological, chemical, and physical integrity of a downstream TNW.
+The wetland is located outside of any active floodplain and likely recives most of its hydrology from an upslope parking lot and road.
+The road acts as a barrier to any potential connection to the nearest RPW.

 D. DETERMINATIONS OF JURISDICTIONAL FINDINGS.
-THE SUBJECT WATERS/WETLANDS ARE (CHECK ALI THAT APPLY):
+THE SUBJECT WATERS/WETLANDS ARE (CHECK ALL THAT APPLY):